 It’s easy to see how this cycle is hard to break.
-This cycle also explains why people continue to drink despite the negative impact is has on their life.
+This cycle also explains why people continue to drink despite the negative impact it has on their life.
 Sometimes it’s hard for people to realize that drinking is the cause of their problem.
 They’ll continue to see it as a solution.
 Things like addiction quizzes can help people understand that they’re drinking too much.

-Those who struggle with problem drinking or alcoholism will continue to drink despite job losses, breakoffs of engagements, divorce, loss of custody of their children, failing out of school, public humiliation, and more.
+Those who struggle with problem drinking or alcoholism will continue to drink despite job losses, breakoff of engagements, divorce, loss of custody of their children, failing out of school, public humiliation, and more.
 Alcohol helps them to cope with all of the bad things happening in their lives.
 They often do not realize that it’s the alcohol causing the problems.

 4. They experience withdrawal symptoms.

 Alcohol isn’t just psychologically addictive.
 The body becomes dependent on alcohol as well.
 The human body is always trying to find a balance.
 When someone is a heavy drinker their body changes how it works.
 It does this to handle the regular supply of alcohol it gets.

 There are many ways the body changes to adapt to heavy drinking.
 It increases the use of some receptors and decreases the use of others.
 When someone stops drinking, this different balance causes alcohol withdrawal symptoms.